 Having whole class rewards can be a fun way to develop class unity, cooperation and belonging amongst your students.

-Whole class rewards are determined as a medium-term goal for the class to achieve.
+Whole-class rewards are determined as a medium-term goal for the class to achieve.
 The trick is to only give them a reward if they have achieved the goal.

 It won’t work if you give in to them when it hasn’t happened yet.
 (This, I insist on).
 Be strong! it pays off with consistent whole class behaviour.